canonical/netplan/doc/netplan.md

           designated port and root port selection algorithms.

      ``forward-delay`` (scalar)
-     :    Specify the period of time (in seconds) the bridge will remain in Listening and Learning states before getting to the Forwarding state.
+     :    Specify the period of time the bridge will remain in Listening and Learning states before getting to the Forwarding state.
 This field maps to the ForwardDelaySec= property for the networkd renderer.
+          If no time suffix is specified, the value will be interpreted as seconds.

      ``hello-time`` (scalar)
-     :    Specify the interval (in seconds) between two hello packets being sent out from the root and designated bridges.
+     :    Specify the interval between two hello packets being sent out from the root and designated bridges.
 Hello packets communicate information about the network topology.
 When the networkd renderer is used, this maps to the HelloTimeSec= property.
+If no time suffix is specified, the value will be interpreted as seconds.

      ``max-age`` (scalar)
-     :    Set the maximum age (in seconds) of a hello packet.
+     :    Set the maximum age of a hello packet.
 If the last hello packet is older than that value, the bridge will attempt to become the root bridge.
 This maps to the MaxAgeSec= property when the networkd renderer is used.
+If no time suffix is specified, the value will be interpreted as seconds.

      ``path-cost`` (scalar)
      :    Set the cost of a path on the bridge.
 Faster interfaces should have